My Aim Is True: Live performances

 Stiff issued My Aim Is True in the UK on 22 July 1977, with the catalogue number SEEZ 3.
-By the time it came out Costello was already performing with his new backing band, donned the Attractions, who made their live debut on 14July.
+By the time it came out Costello was performing with his new backing band, donned the Attractions.
 Shortly after its release, Costello and the Attractions performed an unauthorised show outside a Columbia Records convention that gathered executives from around the world.
 Partly due to the antics of Riviera, Costello was arrested and charged with obstruction, fined £5 and released from the police station in time for a gig later that evening.
 The stunt attracted the attention of executive Greg Geller, who was integral in Costello's signing to Columbia in the United States months later.

-To support My Aim Is True, Costello and the Attractions conducted a short five-week tour starting 28July 1977 and ending on 4September.
-The gigs took place in major cities throughout Britain, alongside a residency at the Nashville Rooms in London on Sunday nights.
+To support My Aim Is True, Costello and the Attractions conducted a short tour throughout August 1977.
+The gigs took place in major cities throughout Britain, alongside a residency at the Nashville Rooms in London.
 The setlist consisted mostly of My Aim Is True tracks plus various new songs.
 In the middle of the tour, Elvis Presley died of a heart attack on 16 August.
 Presley's death had an immediate impact on Costello: British newspapers Daily Mail and Daily Observer cancelled their planned features on the artist while Stiff ran a new slogan for the label that read "The King Is Dead, Long Live the King".
 According to Thomson, Presley's death helped earn Costello more stature in the music press, with his name becoming "the mood of the zeitgeist".
-Four days after Presley's death, My Aim Is True reached number 14 on the UK Albums Chart.
+Four days after his death, My Aim Is True reached number 14 on the UK Albums Chart.

 On 3 October 1977, Costello and the Attractions embarked on another tour with other Stiff artists, including Lowe and Wreckless Eric, dubbed the Greatest Stiffs Live Tour.
 It was plagued with disorder and self-inflicted sabotage, partly due to Costello's refusal to play songs from My Aim Is True, declaring "If you wanna hear the old songs, buy the fucking record;" he reversed this stance after audience backlash.
 Costello also fought with fellow artist Ian Dury throughout the tour.
 Riviera departed Stiff around this time due to disputes with Robinson.
 Per his management contract, Costello–and Lowe–followed Riviera and departed Stiff for Radar Records; his final release for Stiff was "Watching the Detectives", which became both the artist and label's first single to reach the UK top 20.
 In the meantime, Costello had amassed a large amount of new material that would appear on his second album This Year's Model.
 In mid-November, he began his first tour of America.